 Green boxes in the checklist indicate items that must be marked.
-Appropriate responses for green boxes are 'Y' or 'NA'
+Appropriate responses for light grey boxes are 'Y' or 'NA'

-The Overall proposal column indicates items that must be completed (items in green) for all proposals.
-The objectives columns indicate which items need to be completed (items in green) for each objective included in the proposal.
+The Overall proposal column indicates items that must be completed (items in light grey) for all proposals.
+The objectives columns indicate which items need to be completed (items in light grey) for each objective included in the proposal.